bmwcarit/joynr/wiki/JavaScriptTutorial.md

 # Exploring the JavaScript demo

-The JavasciptRadioApp demo is located in `<JOYNR>/javascipt/apps/radio`.
+The JavasciptRadioApp demo is located in `<JOYNR>/examples/radio-js`.
 We refer to this location as `RADIO_HOME`.

+There is also a Node.js version of the radio demo application located in `<JOYNR>/examples/radio-node`.

 Have a look into the [Radio Tutorial](Tutorial.md) to get an understading of the communication interface and the basic joynr concepts.